section-engineering-education/engineering-education/content/articles/how-to-run-contentful-cms-as-headless-with-nextjs/index.md

 - [References](#references)

 ### Creating an account with Contentful
-To proceed with this article, you ought to have an account with Contentful.
-If you already have an account just [login](https://be.contentful.com/login) and continue to the next step, else if you don't follow the below steps:
+You need to have an account with Contentful.
+If you already have an account, just [login](https://be.contentful.com/login) and continue to the next step, else if you do not follow the below steps:

 - Visit the [signup](https://www.contentful.com/sign-up/) page.
-- You can signup manually or you can also use your Google or GitHub account.
+- You can signup manually, or you can also use your Google or GitHub account.
 Feel free to do any.
 - Answer through the questions that follow.
 - Then click **Start With Contentful**

 At this point, you are ready for the next step.

 ### Setting up the content model
-A content model refers to a Schema, which will allow the generation of similar structured pieces of content.
+A content model refers to a Schema, which will allow the generation of similarly structured pieces of Content.
 For example, for every blog post we want to have a ***title***, an ***excerpt***, a ***description***, a ***cover-image***, and a ***date***.
 The composition of all these fields to a blog post makes up the schema.

 To set up the above Schema, follow the following steps:

-- On the top bar click on ***Content model***.
+- On the top bar, click on ***Content model***.
 - And then ***Design your content model***.
 - Then ***Create content type*** in the modal that pops up.
 - Give the ***content type*** a name of ***simple blog post***, the API identifier field is auto-populated, then give a brief description in the descriptions field like ***simple blog post content type***.

-After that, it's time to add the fields to make up the schema.
+After that, it is time to add the fields to make up the schema.
 We will add the fields we have discussed above one by one by following the following steps:

 - Hit the ***Add field*** button to add ***title***,  choose ***text***, give it a name of *title*, then click ***create***.